sashwatgupta/Architectural-Alchemists/intent/Readme.md

     - AWS Eventbridge - is a serverless service that ingests events from own apps, SAAS application etc. It can also schedule data sync or pull events from supported sources.
     - AWS Kinesis - is a serverless streaming data service that simplifies the capture, processing, and storage of data streams
     - AWS Data exchange - is a service that can easily find, subscribe to, and use third-party data in the cloud
+    - AWS Lambda is used for scraping information from social media and posted Kinesis for ingestion.

 2. **Producer Domain Accounts:** Data sources are managed by the Business Domain.
 Producers use organization-level blueprints to provide core services such as security, governance, and open standards.
     - Operational Data Store is built using Amazon DynamoDB and Amazon DynamoDB Accelerator (DAX) to provide consistent single digit-millisecond latency performance.
 The data is published using lambda and API gateway to consumers.
 DynamoDB data streams along with kinesis can be used to publish events to listening applications.
     - Entity resolution if required is done in the producer domain using AWS Entity Resolution.
+    - The data is published as events, API as well as S3 buckets to meet the needs of different consumer.

 3. **Central IT Platform:** AWS Lake Formation provides centralized management of security, governance and auditing policies including fine-grain permissions.
 It also enables automatic schema discovery and conversion to the required format.